Global Arbitration, Trade and Advocacy Update

 Developments in Venezuela: Sanctions Considerations

-On January 3, 2026, the United States conducted an operation in Venezuela resulting in the capture and extradition of Venezuelan President Nicolás Maduro Moros and his wife, Cilia Flores.
-The arrest and removal from power of President Maduro raise many questions about the future of U.S. foreign policy toward Venezuela, including how it will affect U.S. sanctions targeting the country.
+On January 3, 2026, the United States conducted an operation in Venezuela resulting in the capture and extradition of Nicolás Maduro Moros and his wife, Cilia Flores.
+The arrest and removal of Maduro raise many questions about the future of U.S. foreign policy toward Venezuela, including how it will affect U.S. sanctions targeting the country.
 The future of the Venezuela sanctions program likely depends on a variety of factors that remain unknown, such as who will govern the country and the level of cooperation the United States will receive from acting government officials, many of whom are longstanding Maduro supporters.
 Nevertheless, public statements from the Trump administration, including the President himself, reveal a vision for Venezuela that would be difficult to pursue absent some degree of sanctions relief.

 Over the past several years, sanctions have been the primary economic tool the United States has used to exert pressure on Venezuela.
 As of today, the United States continues to maintain significant, though not comprehensive, sanctions targeting Venezuela.
 These measures include blocking (i.e., asset-freezing) sanctions targeting (i) the state and government of Venezuela; (ii) any political subdivision, agency, or instrumentality thereof, including the Central Bank of Venezuela and the state-owned oil company Petróleos de Venezuela, S.A.
 (PdVSA); (iii) any person owned or controlled, directly or indirectly, by the government of Venezuela; and (iv) any person who has acted or purported to act, directly or indirectly, for or on behalf of any of the foregoing, including as a member of the Maduro regime.
 As a result, U.S. sanctions have created major barriers for both U.S. and international companies seeking to operate in Venezuela, causing many to abandon operations or refuse to operate in the country altogether.

-In the aftermath of President Maduro’s ouster, President Donald Trump has demanded that Venezuela provide market access to U.S. companies, particularly oil companies.
+In the aftermath of Maduro’s ouster, President Donald Trump has demanded that Venezuela provide market access to U.S. companies, particularly oil companies.
 Under current U.S. sanctions, however, U.S. companies investing or otherwise operating in Venezuela face challenges that present significant legal and compliance risk, especially in the petroleum sector.
 Therefore, either rolling back some of the existing sanctions targeting Venezuela or licensing activity that would otherwise be prohibited will likely be an important step in U.S. companies’ access to the Venezuelan market.
 Potential investors should also consider corporate structures that afford them protections under bilateral and multilateral investment treaties.

 Comments made by Secretary of State Marco Rubio in an interview with CBS’s Face the Nation suggest the sanctions targeting Venezuela’s oil sector will remain in place until the United States sees “changes that not just further the national interest of the United States … but also that lead to a better future for the people of Venezuela.”
 Secretary Rubio provided examples of the changes the United States expects to see from the Venezuelan government, including changing the way the oil industry is run, stopping alleged drug trafficking, and ending alleged “cozy[ing] up to Hizballah and Iran.”
 It may therefore take time for the United States to assess the Venezuelan government’s efforts on these fronts prior to providing sanctions relief.